BZIvanov/Learning-SQL/Postgres/queries/sql-commands.md

 ##### Select unique values

 - We will count all unique values, without count we would get once Sofia and once Plovdiv.
+- COUNT function will check for count of something we need.

 | name | city    |
 | ---- | ------- |